Bocayna Express

-Bocayna Express is a catamaran fast ferry operated by the Spanish-Norwegian shipping company Fred.
+Bocayna Express is a catamaran fast ferry operated by Fred.
 Olsen Express between the Canary Islands of Fuerteventura and Lanzarote in the Atlantic Ocean.
 It was delivered to Fred.
 Olsen in September 2003 and has been operating the route between the towns of Corralejo (Fuerteventura) and Playa Blanca (Lanzarote) since then.
 The ship is named after the Bocayna strait which separates the two islands it serves.

 Design and construction

-The Bocayna Express was built in Henderson, Western Australia by Austal.
+The Bocayna Express was built by Austal in Henderson, Western Australia.
 The vessel is 66.20 m long, 18.65 m wide, and has a draught of 2.45 m.
 It can reach speeds of 31 kn.

 The vessel is powered by four diesel engines (two MAN Paxman 18VP185s and two MAN Paxman 12VP185) capable of providing a combined power of 11600 kW.
 The diesel engines drive four waterjet propellers: two Rolls-Royce Kamewa 90 SII and two Rolls-Royce Kamewa 80 SII.
 The electrical energy is generated by two MAN D2866LXE generator units.

 The ship can transport up to 436 passengers.
 For vehicle transport there are 31 car spaces and 110 m of truck lane; the latter can be converted into 38 additional car spaces.